Wimbledon Championships: The Wimbledon champions' dinner and ball

-The Wimbledon Champions' Dinner, formerly known as the Champions' Ball, is an event organized after the end of each edition of the Wimbledon Championships and it is consisted of a dinner and a dance between the Men's and Women's singles winners.
+The Wimbledon Champions' Dinner, formerly known as the Champions' Ball, is an event organised after the end of each edition of the Wimbledon Championships and it consists of a dinner and a dance between the Men's and Women's singles winners.
 A picture of them with their respective trophies is also taken at this event.

 In later years, the dance tradition became not mandatory and sporadically returned in some editions of the tournament, notably, in 2015, Novak Djokovic and Serena Williams danced together to the Bee Gees' "Night Fever" at the dinner, evoking the spirit of the original Champions' Ball.
 In 2018, Djokovic invited Angelique Kerber to dance at the dinner.

 In 2024, the champions Carlos Alcaraz and Barbora Krejčíková also danced together.

 In 1977, the dinner was rescheduled to the middle Saturday of the tournament, which resulted in the end of the formal champions' dance tradition.

 In recent years, the Champions' Dinner has been hosted at The Lawn, a hospitality venue located on the grounds of The Wimbledon Club, across from the All England Lawn Tennis and Croquet Club.
 It gathers players, their families, and distinguished guests to celebrate the tournament's champions.

 In 2021, the Champions' Dinner was canceled due to COVID-19 restrictions, marking a rare interruption in the tradition.